-- Bank of England acts too quickly, or too far, over the next three years to raise Bank Rate and causes UK economic growth, and increases in inflation, to be weaker than we currently anticipate.

-- A resurgence of the Eurozone sovereign debt crisis.
+Downside Risks Upside Risks weaker than we currently anticipate.
+A resurgence of the Eurozone sovereign debt crisis.
 There remains a sharp divide between northern EU countries favouring low debt to GDP and annual balanced budgets and southern countries (e.g. Italy where the cost of the coronavirus pandemic has added to its already huge debt mountain) who want to see jointly issued Eurobonds to finance economic recovery.
-This divide could undermine the unity of the EU in time to come.

-- Weak capitalisation of some

-European banks, which could

-be undermined further

-depending on extent of credit

-losses resultant of the

-pandemic.

-- Geopolitical risks, for example in China, Iran or North Korea, but also in Europe and other Middle Eastern countries, which could lead to increasing safe haven flows.
+This divide could undermine the unity of the EU in time to come. • The Bank of England is too slow in its pace and strength of increases in Bank Rate and, therefore, allows inflationary pressures to build up too strongly within the UK economy, which then necessitates a later rapid series of increases in Bank Rate faster than we currently expect.
+Weak capitalisation of some European banks, which could be undermined further depending on extent of credit losses resultant of the pandemic.
+Geopolitical risks, for example in China, Iran or North Korea, but also in Europe and other Middle Eastern countries, which could lead to increasing safe haven flows.